 Declared as the World Heritage site by the UNESCO, this amazing wildlife-rich forest is located in the Assam, a northeastern state of India.
 The landscape that spreads along the River Brahmaputra on the north side and touching the Karbi Anglong hills on the south constitutes a dense greenery rich forest belt to provide shelter to a large number of wildlife species.
 The location of the park is well connected through the state roadways and National Highway.
 With the railway station and airport located not so far, the park can easily be accessed through any part of the country or abroad.

 The park remains open from November to April months of every year for the wildlife lovers to visit and explore the amazing wildlife that resides in the park by using the safari services organized by the forest officials.
 Though the forest of Kaziranga can be accessed only through the roadways, but by using the railways and airways, one can reach the nearest point to the park from where the park can be reached using the roadway transport.
-Below is the detailed information to reach Kaziranga -
+Below is the detailed information about how to reach Kaziranga Natonal Park -